tocomi/interest-board/README.md

 Practice of Rails.

+- learn using scaffold.

 - make association between model.

-- user can post comment about inretests.
+- inplement function to post comment.

-- authentication by devise.
+- inplement authentication by devise.